Get insider access

 1. Best Speaker For Parties

 The best speaker for parties we've tested is the JBL PartyBox 310.
-It's a great choice for your next big event, with many unique features designed to amp up the excitement as you rock out to your favorite tunes.
-Right out of the box, this speaker brings lots of thump and rumble in the bass, meaning you can rattle the dance floor with genres like EDM and hip-hop.
-Plus, it gets super loud, and its customizable RGB lights let you set the mood however you like.
-With a more than seventeen-hour battery life, you can keep dancing late into the night.
+This premium speaker is a great choice for your next event thanks to all its party-centric features that amp up the excitement while you rock out to your favorite tunes.
+Right out of the box, this speaker brings lots of thump and rumble in the low bass to shake the dance floor as you listen to genres like EDM and hip-hop.
+Its clear and accurate reproduction of voices and lead instruments makes it suitable for other genres like rock and pop.
+You can even customize its sound performance with the graphic EQ and presets available in the JBL PartyBox app, which is a cool touch.

 Like many JBL party speakers, this device has some added tools to bring excitement to your next celebration.
-Karaoke lovers can plug their microphones and guitars right into the speaker to jam out with their favorite tunes, and the JBL PartyBox app brings some additional effects to adjust the microphone's performance for the best possible sound.
-You'll also find many sound customization tools in the app, so you can switch up the speaker's sound across the range using its graphic EQ or bump up the bass with the aptly-named Bass Boost tool.
+Karaoke lovers can plug their microphones and guitars right into the speaker to jam out, and the JBL PartyBox app brings some additional effects to adjust the microphone's performance for the best possible sound.
+You can also customize the color and pattern of the RGB lights around the speaker in the app to set the mood on the dance floor.
+It can also get loud, easily filling larger, more open dance floors with sound.
 Overall, this is a really powerful speaker that's lots of fun.

 See our review